 120 Steve isn't capable of doing a good job on the project.
 ABILITY Steve doesn't 121 James became extremely angry with the waiter for serving his food cold.
 TEMPER James the waiter for serving his food cold.
 122 I don't usually jog at night, so I was a bit nervous.
 USED I am 123 Could you give me your opinion on my new dress?
 KNOW Could you think about my new dress?
 124 The two football referees were in complete agreement.
 COMPLETELY The football referees 125 My dad always arrives late to pick me up from school.
 RIGHT My dad never to pick me up from school.
 126 The professor will distribute the assignment at the beginning of class.
-4.00 GIVEN The assignment by the professor at the beginning of class.
+GIVEN The assignment by the professor at the beginning of class.
 127 There were no tickets left for the show at the ticket office.
-400 RUN The ticket office tickets for the show.
+RUN The ticket office tickets for the show.
 128 Today, big cinemas are rarely found outside the town centre.
-400 RARE Today big cinemas outside the town centre.
+RARE Today big cinemas outside the town centre.
 129 The ending of the book was so unexpected that Sally was shocked.
-400 SUCH The book ended in 130 I saw the film because I had read the book it was based on.
-424 WOULD If I had not read the book it was based on, 131 I'm going to leave school early because Suzy may drop by.
-420 CASE I'm going to leave school early just 132 Stupidly, I didn't lock the door when we went out for dinner.
-122 LEFT Stupidly, I 133 The security gates made it impossible for us to enter the park.
-124 PREVENTED We 134 I'd rather you didn't borrow my favourite jumper.
-135 MIND Would 103 LIKE Mary more about football.
+SUCH The book ended in that Sally was shocked.
+130 I saw the film because I had read the book it was based on.
+WOULD If I had not read the book it was based on, the film.
+131 I'm going to leave school early because Suzy may drop by.
+CASE I'm going to leave school early just 132 Stupidly, I didn't lock the door when we went out for dinner.
+LEFT Stupidly, I when we went out for dinner.
+133 The security gates made it impossible for us to enter the park.
+PREVENTED We 134 I'd rather you didn't borrow my favourite jumper.
+405 MIND Would 135 Mary is interested in knowing more about football.
+400 LIKE Mary more about football.
 136 Arnold lives near the library.
-100 FAR The library house.
-137 The jumper was much too small to fit Jane.
-ENOUGH The jumper to fit Jane.
-138 It isn't easy for John to do maths.
-DIFFICULTY John 139 There was no one in the theatre but us.
-APART The theatre 140 Critics say his new book is the best he's ever written.
-SUPPOSED His new book 141 I don't think Michael will quit his job.
-INTENTION I don't think Michael 142 The twins, Peter and Simon, looked exactly the same to me.
-TELL I wasn't between the twins, Peter and Simon.
+407 FAR The library 137 The jumper was much too small to fit Jane.
+420 ENOUGH The jumper 130 It isn't easy for John to do maths.
+DIFFICULTY John 120 There was no one in the theatre but us.
+139 APART The theatre 140 Critics say his new book is the best he's ever written.
+140 SUPPOSED His new book the best he's ever written.
+141 T 1 171 I don't think Michael will quit his job.
+INTENTION I don't think Michael 142 The twins, Peter and Simon, looked exactly the same to me. -74 TELL I wasn't between the twins, Peter and Simon.
 143 She won't have a problem finishing the race because she runs 10 kilometres a day.
 USED She so she won't have a problem finishing the race.